 The Coronas

-Formed in Dublin, Ireland in 2003, The Coronas are a hugely successful band in their homeland.
-Originally a trio, the band was founded by Danny O’Reilly (son of Irish music legend Mary Black), Graham Knox, and Conor Egan.
+Formed in Dublin, Ireland in 2003, the Coronas are a hugely successful band in their homeland.
+Originally a trio, the group was founded by Danny O’Reilly (son of Irish music legend Mary Black), Graham Knox, and Conor Egan.
 The three had previously been members of a quartet by the name of Kiros, but they broke off and initially called their new band Corona.
-Wanting to avoid confusion with the Italian band of the same name, the trio changed their name to The Coronas.
-By the time they recorded their 2007 debut album, Ghosts, the band had become a quartet with the addition of guitarist and vocalist Dave McPhillips.
-Their second album, Tony Was an Ex-Con, was released in 2009 proved to be their commercial breakthrough and reached Number 3 on the Irish charts.
+Wanting to avoid confusion with the Italian band of the same name, the trio changed their name to the Coronas.
+By the time they recorded their 2007 debut album, Ghosts, thy had become a quartet with the addition of guitarist and vocalist Dave McPhillips.
+Their second album, Tony Was an Ex-Con, was released in 2009 and proved to be their commercial breakthrough, reaching Number 3 on the Irish charts.
 Singles from the album included “Listen Dear” and “Someone Else’s Hands”.
 The band played many high-profile tour dates alongside acts like The Script.
 They also opened for Paul McCartney in 2010.
 Their next album, Closer to You (2011) also reached Number 3 in the charts.
 The 2014 album The Long Way reached Number 2 and contained their highest charting single to date, “All the Others”, which hit Number 3.
 Their next album, Trust the Wire, landed at the Number 1 spot after it’s June 2017 release.
 The album proved to be the last album with Dave McPhillips, who left the band in mid-2019.
 The Coronas returned as a trio with their fifth album, True Love Waits, in July, 2020.
 The album reached the Number 1 position.
+They kept things rolling with the 2022 follow-up Time Stopped, turning in their first album without Dave McPhillips and securing another Irish chart-topper.
+An unstoppable force in Ireland, the Coronas went to Number 1 again with their eighth studio album Thoughts & Observations, which yielded a Top 20 hit in "That's Exactly What Love Is" with Gabrielle Aplin.

 Related Artists